dotnet/docs-aspire/docs/whats-new/preview-5.md

 }
 ```

-When you launch the AppHost, the dashboard shows that it's creating the Azure resources for you and provides helpful links to deployments in the Azure portal, or in case of failure, logs that provide hints as to what might be causing the deployment issue.
+When you launch the AppHost, the dashboard shows that it's creating the Azure resources for you and provides helpful links to deployments in the Azure portal.
+In case of failure, it provides logs that hint as to what might be causing the deployment issue.

 :::image type="content" source="media/preview-5/azure-resource-provisioning-on-dashboard.png" lightbox="media/preview-5/azure-resource-provisioning-on-dashboard.png" alt-text=".NET Aspire dashboard: Azure provisioning.":::